amandacodess/amandacodess/README.md

 ![Amanda's banner](banner-github.png)
 # 👋 Hi there, I'm Amanda Caroline Young!

 I'm a web development and blockchain enthusiast on a mission to turn curiosity into creation.
-Whether it's building digital identities, designing intuitive user interfaces, or crafting peaceful Minecraft villages full of lore — I love projects that blend *creativity with technology*.
+Whether it's building digital identities, designing intuitive user interfaces — I love projects that blend *creativity with technology*.

 ## 🌿 About Me
 - 💻 I'm passionate about *front-end development*, *UI/UX design*, and *blockchain fundamentals*